Last updated on June 29, 2020

 Community members may go online to file a discrimination complaint or request an ADA accommodation:

 The Economic Development Department is available to answer any questions about business impacts or financial assistance programs that are available to support business owners.
 There are a number of financial services partners located at the Business Assistance Center.
-More business information can be found at fortworthtexas.gov/COVID-19-business/ and this site is being updated regularly.
+Business information on these pages are updated regularly.

 Environmental Quality teams are practicing social distancing by communicating via conference calls, Webex, emails or phone calls and/or written notices, whenever possible.